kousikgvs/cache-augmented-generation/readme.md

 ## Folder: CAG_2

 No VersionV1 notebook implementation is added in this folder yet.
-The same disadvantages are expected if the same baseline pattern is reused.